exonum/exonum-doc/src/get-started/first-java-service.md

 #### Generate from Template

-First, create a new service project with a Maven archetype.
+First, open a terminal and run the following command to create a new service project with a Maven archetype:

 ```shell
 mvn archetype:generate \